indexdata/okclient/README.md

     done

-This works fine for smaller and medium sized record sets but may not be optimal if exporting record sets containing millions of records.
+This works fine for smaller and medium-sized record sets but may not be optimal if exporting record sets containing hundreds of thousands of records.
+APIs might indeed not support downloading that many records per request.